 Finally, on Dec.
 20, 1992, Ed Belfour picked up his fourth shutout of the season in the Blackhawks’ 4-0 win over the Minnesota North Stars.
 He increased his unbeaten streak to eight games (7-0-1) as Chicago won their ninth straight game on home ice.

 More Hall of Fame Moments

-Rookie goaltender Frank Brimsek earned his third straight shutout, on Dec.
+Rookie goaltender Frank Brimsek earned his third straight shutout on Dec.
 20, 1938, in a 3-0 Bruins’ win over the New York Americans.
-This was his third straight shutout and his sixth in the last seven games.
-He had six shutouts in the first eight starts of his career which earned him the nickname “Mr. Zero.”
+This was his third consecutive shutout and his sixth in the last seven games.
+He had six shutouts in the first eight starts of his career, which earned him the nickname “Mr. Zero.”

-Two Bruins’ legends, Bobby Orr and Johnny Bucyk had huge nights, on Dec.
+Two Bruins’ legends, Bobby Orr and Johnny Bucyk, had huge nights on Dec.
 20, 1969, in a 6-4 win at the Penguins.
 Orr was credited with assists on Boston’s first five goals of the night, including two by Bucyk.
-He finished his historic season as the first defenseman to ever lead the league in scoring.
+He finished his historic season as the first defenseman to lead the league in scoring.

 On Dec.
 20, 1985, Denis Potvin became the NHL’s all-time leading scorer among defensemen during the New York Islanders 2-2 tie with the Rangers.
 His assist in the first period gave him 916 points, putting him ahead of Orr.
 He retired with 1,052 points, which are still the seventh-most among blueliners.